-Andy Bagnall, director general of the Rail Delivery Group, said:
+Andy Bagnall, Director General at the Rail Delivery Group, said:

-Andrew Carter, Chief Executive of Centre for Cities, said:
+Martin Tugwell, Chief Executive of Transport for the North, said: